Indoor Rock Climbing:

 What do I do when I arrive?

-Brandon will meet you near the front desk.
-Check out his photo so you can easily recognize him because the gym can be busy.
 Brandon's work cell phone is 519 721 4465 if you need anything the day of your session (but please note I won't be able to answer phone calls or texts when I am in session).

 What should I wear and bring?

-You are welcome to use your own clean, closed-toe shoes for climbing, but there are climbing shoes available free of charge for your session, along with all other climbing gear needed.
+There are climbing shoes available free of charge for your session, along with all other climbing gear needed.
 Feel free to bring your own gear if you have it.

 Please make sure you have a snack and water bottle with you.
-There is a water fountain, storage cubbies, and snack food available in a vending machine on site.

 Is it safe?